MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureDiagram.md

   - A `FeatureDiagramSymbol`
   - A `FeatureSymbol` for each feature.
-  Note that features are defined on the first time that a feature name occurs in a feature model.
+  Note that features are defined on the first time that a feature name occurs in a FD.
 There is no other place to introduce a feature (as a consequence: definition and use iof features are not strictly separated in the language.
   We decided to take this option, because features have not really a "body")
 - If FD `Mine` imports another FD `Foreign` it holds: